 If the patient is not admitted directly under a neurosurgeon, they should also have a named neurosurgeon (or named neurosurgical team) jointly managing their care.
-(This can be done remotely if in a TU.)
+(This can be done remotely if in a TU.
+See next section.)

-If a patient is triaged to an MTC but does not require MTC level care, the patient should be a priority for early repatriation back to their local trauma unit to reduce patient and family emotional stress.
+If a patient is triaged to an MTC but does not require MTC level care, the patient should be a priority for early repatriation back to their local trauma unit.
+Networks need to facilitate this to reduce patient and family emotional stress.